Main content

 You can apply your eyeshadow before or after tightlining, but for the purpose of this tutorial, we’re starting with shadow.
 Apply the eyeshadow (or shadows) of your choosing to your lids to create the “base” for your makeup look.
 If you need a product recommendation, we suggest snatching up one of our Ultimate Shadow Palettes.
 Each comes with 16 pigment-packed shades in matte, shimmer, and metallic finishes, making them perfect for creating a variety of eye-catching looks.

-Because the eyeliner will be so close to your eyes, some pros recommend sanitizing it first.
-After you select your shade, you can mist the point of the eyeliner with rubbing alcohol to sanitize.
+Because the liner sits so close to your eyes, some pros recommend sanitizing it first.
+After choosing your shade, lightly mist the tip of your eyeliner with rubbing alcohol and let it dry for a few seconds before applying.

 Once you’ve chosen your eyeliner, position yourself in front of a mirror, ideally in a well-lit space.
 Ample lighting is a must to help ensure you’re able to see what you’re doing (and limit the risk of poking yourself in the eye).

 It can also be helpful to find a steady surface where you can rest your elbow, like the bathroom counter or a vanity.
-This can help make your hand more steady, reducing shaking when you go to apply your liner.
+This can help make your hand steadier, reducing shaking when you go to apply your liner.

 6. Clean up and apply finishing touches